ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 -   Similarly, it makes sense to set a maximum distance $t_\text{max}$.

--   This distance is used for objects so far from the observer that their contribution to the scene is considered negligible.
+-   This limit can be used to ignore objects so distant that their contribution to the scene is negligible.

 -   If we are not interested in setting a maximum limit on the distance of the represented objects, we can set $t_\text{max} = +\infty$.